Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

 ## View Transcription

 When configured, transcripts of your audio and video files are generated automatically within the Digital Workspace, including indexing and metadata generation which allows you to search their content easier.
-Captions of the transcripts can be automatically placed on top of the audio and video content, See the images below.
-For information on how to configure this in the Digital Workspace see [AWS related requirements]({% link intelligence-services/latest/install/index.md %}#AWS-related-requirements)
+Captions of the transcripts can be automatically placed on top of the audio and video content, see the images below.
+For information on how to configure this in the Digital Workspace see [Set up a folder rule]({% link intelligence-services/latest/using/index.md %}#set-up-a-folder-rule).

 **Transcription**
 ![transcript]({% link intelligence-services/images/text-transcript.png %})